scifiuiguy/LBEAST_OnShape/README.md

 7. Paste the contents of each of those three files from the LBEAST_OnShape repo and click **'Commit'** for each.
 8. **LBEASTWallFrameCreator** imports the other two.
 Since you just created fresh copies of each file, the imports will fail until you reference those new file IDs.
 Copy the number at the end of the URL for **'LBEASTWallUtil'** and paste it into the import line in **LBEASTWallFrameCreator**:

    ```javascript
    import(path : "1a352bc5f15cd57be34e8ae2", version : "2d512763c2cdc696a8563fb5");
    //        [^ PASTE YOUR FILE ID HERE]    [^ ONSHAPE AUTOGENERATES W/ YOUR FILE ID]
    ```

 9. Copy the ID at the end of the URL for **'LBEASTWallComponents'** and paste it into the appropriate import line in **'LBEASTWallFrameCreator'** (like in step 8).
+10. Select the Part Studio in which you'd like to create a wall frame.
+At the far right end of the main toolbar, you should see a cube icon wrapped in curly braces with a dropdown arrow.
+That's the Custom Features menu.
+Drop it down.
+If the featurescripts you've just install have successfully compiled, you should see a new custom feature called LBEAST Wall Frame Creator.
+Click it.
+11. The default wall frame should appear in your viewport, and it's parameters will appear in a configurable dialog box.
+You can set the width and thickness of the tubes that make up the frame.
+You can set widths, heights, and depths for various components as well.

 ## Rectangular Frame